 Our goal is to be self-sufficient, sustainable and regenerative, as well as a business model.
 Plans include producing eggs, meat and honey, growing fruit and veggies, creating habitat for wildlife and increasing biodiversity.

 The farm is in the initial stages of development so many areas might not be as functional as it will be in the future.

 Persons staying at the property will be asked to participate in the daily chores of running it.
-Working time is from Monday to Friday (4-6 hours a day), with Saturday working half a day and Sunday off.
-We will adapt the working hours according to weather conditions.
+Working time is an average of 20 hours/week.
+We will adapt the working hours according to weather conditions and farm needs.

-There are daily chores such as washing, cleaning communal areas and firewood stacking (in winter).
+There are daily chores such as washing, cleaning communal areas and firewood stacking.
 Other chores are levelling areas, moving materials, firewood collection, natural and conventional building, agriculture, animal husbandry, amongst many others.